ShakilJoy31/mailtym-backend/readme.md

-# SOCIAL-MEDIA-BACKEND
+# Mail-Tym-BACKEND

 ## Overview

-Social-Media application.In this app have become an integral part of daily life, offering users diverse features to share, interact, and engage with content.
+Mail tym application.In this app have become an integral part of daily life, offering users diverse features to share, interact, and engage with content.

 ## Social Media Application - Key Features